yuana97/code-snippets/conduit-backend-node/README.md

 1. Create Article > Create a few articles with different tag lists
 1. Single Article by slug > copy slug into request url, hit send, verify your article has the tags you put in.
 1. All Tags > send > verify tags are ordered in most frequent to least frequent.

+## List articles apis <a name="list-articles"></a>

+We want to add endpoints to return a paginated list of articles and filter articles by author/favoriter.

+1. routes/api/articles.js: Add an endpoint to aggregate articles based on some query params and return them https://pastebin.com/Wf1gpz9M
+1. update routes/api/articles.js to filter by author/favoriter/tags https://pastebin.com/TEG54iFn
+1. routes/api/articles.js: Add an endpoint for querying for articles the user is following https://pastebin.com/VPYGEcdL

+**Testing**

+To come